shammishailaj/badman/README.md

 }
 ```

-`ipaddrs_in_traffic_logs.txt` includes only IP addresses line by line. `BadMan` downloads backlists from default sources (blacklist providers) and store entities in the blacklist into own repository.
-Default settings are below.
+`ipaddrs_in_traffic_logs.txt` includes only IP addresses line by line.
+In this case, `BadMan` downloads backlists prepared in this package and store entities (IP address or domain name) in the blacklist into own repository.
 After downloading blacklist, `Lookup` method is enabled to search given name (IP address or domain name, both are accepted) from the repository.

+Default settings are following.

-- Default sources: `MVPS`, `MalwareDomains`, `URLhausRecent`, `URLhausOnline`
+- Default sources: `MVPS`, `MalwareDomains`, `URLhausRecent` and `URLhausOnline`
-- Default repository: `inMemoryRepository`, `dynamoRepository`
+- Default repository: `inMemoryRepository`

 ### Insert a new bad entity one by one